 AI-powered vessel operations deliver the most energy-efficient voyages

 Energy efficiency is the future of the maritime industry.
 Vessels and crews will have to carry out the most energy-efficient ship operations possible, and AI-powered solutions are one of the best means by which to achieve this goal.
 As a result, a growing number of ship-owners and operators are eager to harness AI-powered voyage optimization solutions that can adjust for changing weather conditions in real-time.

 FuelOpt is key to successful AI-powered voyages, as it optimizes the propulsion line based on commands set by the bridge crew and/or an AI-powered voyage optimization solution.
 The system acts as a direct interface between the crew, the machinery, and the AI-powered solution, enabling all parts to work together to execute the voyage with maximum efficiency.

-FuelOpt can be integrated with Lean Marine’s Route Pilot AI, our vessel operation support technology (commercially available soon).
-Route Pilot AI calculates the optimal journey based on data from previous voyages and historic sea conditions on specific routes.
-For vessels operating with other AI solutions (created by third parties), FuelOpt can also be integrated with those systems.
+FuelOpt can be integrated with Route Pilot AI, our vessel operation support system.
+Route Pilot AI calculates the optimal journey based on data from previous voyages and historical sea conditions on specific routes.
+FuelOpt can also be integrated with other AI solutions developed by third parties.

 You can visit our Via Kaizen project page to learn more about our work on AI-powered vessel operations.